Oh, Dave, Where Have You Gone? | by Warren Goldie

 I took a few breaths.
 I went over and asked the librarian about him.
 She nodded.
 “Schizophrenia,” she said.
 “He’s been coming here for years.
 Poor guy.”

 Apparently, back in the almost London days, Dave’s genes had tripped a time bomb in him.
-The Dave that I knew was long gone.
-The illness, I knew, could hit perfectly healthy people as young as in their teens and twenties.
+The Dave I knew was long gone.
+The illness, I understood, could hit perfectly healthy people as young as in their teens and twenties.

-I stared at my old orange friend and felt a gust of cold air blast through the London-shaped hole in me, obliterating the warmth of the library.
+I stared at my old orange friend and felt a gust of cold air blast through the London-shaped hole in me, obliterating the warm feeling of the library.
 My mind flitted back to the trip that was not to be, the mystery now solved after 25 years.
 To me, London will always be ruined.
-To me, it’s not a world city but a place that will forever be tinged by nature’s injustice.
+It’s no longer a world city but a place that will forever be tinged by nature’s injustice.
 That sad story was written as plain as day on the man’s face over by the wall.

 * * *

-Sitting in the library, I imagined the old — or rather, the young — Dave standing beside me, drawing a deep breath just like the captain and saying those same words to me.
+Sitting there in the library, I imagined the old — or rather, young — Dave standing beside me, drawing a deep breath just like the captain and saying those same words to me.